Qatari literature: Magazines

 Qatar's Department of Information published the first weekly magazine 1969, called Doha Magazine.
-Abdullah Al Ni'ma produced the first weekly magazine devoted to culture the same year, entitled Al Uruba; this would later be branded as Al Arab.
+Abdullah Hussein Al Al-Naama produced the first weekly magazine devoted to culture the same year, entitled Al Uruba; this would later be branded as Al Arab.
 Throughout the 1970s, at least 14 more periodicals appeared, allowing Qatari writers with platforms to showcase their works.
 This made short stories and traditional poems widely accessible to the masses for the first time.